JMPerez/jmperez.github.com/_posts/2015-10-19-medium-image-progressive-loading-placeholder.md

 Here is what is going on:

   1. **Render a div where the image will be displayed**.
 Medium uses a `<div/>` with a `padding-bottom` set to a percentage, which corresponds to the aspect ratio of the image.
 Thus, they prevent reflows while the images are loaded since everything is rendered in its final position.
+This has also been referred to as [intrinsic placeholders](http://daverupert.com/2015/12/intrinsic-placeholders-with-picture/).

   2. **Load a tiny version of the image**.
 At the moment, they seem to be requesting small JPEG thumbnails with a very low quality (e.g. 20%).
 The markup for this small image is returned in the initial HTML as an `<img/>`, so the browser starts fetching them right away.